Rafael-Remigio/IES_102435/lab1/README.md

 				# This is a base image
 				# we can see images on docker hub
 				FROM node:alpine

 				# copies everythin in this directory into the /app directory in the container
 				COPY . /app

 				# moves us to the app directory, works like the cd command
 				WORKDIR /app

 				CMD node app.js
 			***

+			We can also run a full os and interact with it with the "docker run -it {ubunto for example}"

+to have code updated we need to have the docker-compose.yml file, and set enviroment variables

 --------------------------------------------------------------------------------------------------------------------------